This topic contains information on changes to the appraised value, appraisal deficiencies, and quality assurance, including:

 Fannie Mae’s objectives in referring appraisal reports to state appraiser licensing or regulatory boards are

 to emphasize continuing efforts to maintain the quality of appraisals,

 to improve the quality of mortgages delivered to Fannie Mae by identifying appraisers that have performed appraisals of a sufficiently poor quality as to impair the security interests,

-to help the industry enhance the quality of appraisals by identifying and referring individual appraisers that appear to be unethical or incompetent to the state appraiser licensing or regulatory boards for review, and
+to help the industry enhance the quality of appraisals by identifying and referring appraisals that are not adequately supported or credible, and

 to help enforce professional standards.